otio-platform/security/packages/web-components/README.md

 # @trans-stat/auth-components
 Web Components built with FAST for easy user authentication UX.

+> NOTE: This package is still early in development.
+Expect breaking API changes often until the package reaches a stable 1.0.0 release.

 > NOTE: This library is meant to be used in conjuction with the backend packages published from [tas-security](https://github.com/trans-stat/tas-security).
 While these frontend Web Components can be used without the backend packages, they will work best as a fullstack solution.